Incoming VLAN traffic fails to reach VLAN interface if PCP not 0

 Might want to start your testing with a stock FreeBSD 10.0 or 10-STABLE, see if you can make it work there, then try the same on pfSense 2.2.

-#2 Updated by Clement Barnier almost 5 years ago
+#2 Updated by Clement Barnier about 5 years ago

 As far as I know FreeBSD does not support PCP by itself (a “man vlan” on the latest 10-STABLE still indicates “No 802.1Q features except VLAN tagging are implemented.”) so the current pfSense implementation is in-house, and my guess is that there is a problem in there.